Rohan-s18/Artificial_Intelligence/README.md

 1) **Problem Solving with Search: (Finished)**
     - **Uninformed Search**: This includes depth-first, breadth-first traversals and uniform-cost search (Also in Python).
     - **Informed Search:** This includes A* algorithm.
-    - **Search for Optimization:** This Hill Climb Search, Simulated Annealing and beam with k states.
+    - **Search for Optimization:** This includes Hill Climb Search, Simulated Annealing and beam with k states.

 2) **Machine Learning: (Finished)**
     - **Clustering:**  Classifcation of data using KMeans clustering (unsupervised).